monkybrain/hacks/giterature/README.md

 # giterature #

-for giterate authors or writers who need help becoming giterate (as in literate)
+for giterate authors or writers who need help becoming giterate (as in 'literate')

-Uses [giterate](https://github.com/monkybrain/giterate) to continually push updates to github.
+Uses [giterate](https://github.com/monkybrain/giterate) (as in 'iterate') to continually push updates to github.

 ### dogma ###